 Cyberspace: An Overview

 Cyberspace is defined by scholar Daniel T. Kauhl as the “operational domain framed by the use of electronics to exploit information via interconnected systems and their associated infrastructure.”
 However, it may be more simply defined as binary information transfer via electronic hardware and signals.
 Cyber and information technology is growing exponentially.
-According to IBM 90% of the data in the world has been produced in the last two years and by 2025 that number will triple.
+According to IBM 90% of the data in the world has been produced in the last two years, and by 2025 that number will triple.
 This rapid growth has occurred in under sixty years.
 The Department of Defense (DoD) first mentioned computers (ARPANET) in a formal report in 1969 and three years later (TCP/IP), condensed information packages precursing formal data appeared.
 Although internet based technology has been popularized, reiterated, expanded, and modified by the private sector in garage success stories like Facebook, Apple, and Amazon, it is important to bear in mind that the internet was originally a project at the Defense Advanced Research Project Agency (DARPA).
 The internet had a million users in 1992 -- by 2007 it had more than a billion.
 The challenges that accompany this are complicated and the consequences far reaching.
 Its utilization makes it able to affect virtual (domain) and real-world (non-domain) outcomes.
 Former NSA resident scholar Joseph Nye states “Cyber power can be used to produce preferred outcomes within cyberspace or it can use cyber instruments to produce preferred outcomes in other domains outside cyberspace.”
 A nation’s behavior in cyberspace is shaped by what their preferred outcome and this framework is necessary to contextualize the problem.

 Measuring cyber power in contextual terms requires analysis of the objectives that countries are trying to pursue via cyber means.
 Drawing on military doctrine, objectives are what an actor “desires to accomplish in a given set of circumstances.”
 (23)